RockScript/rockscript.github.io/about.md

 (Alfresco) and SaaS BPM product [Workflow Accellerator](https://www.signavio.com/products/workflow-accelerator/) (Signavio).

-With RockScript our goal is to make microservice integration orders of magnitude simpler to build, maintain and operate.
+Our mission is to make distributed event-driven services orders of magnitude easier to
+to build, maintain and operate.

 Don't hesitate to <a class="red-button" href="#" onclick="emailUs(this)">Email us</a>